albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Marks an airport with a yellow circle as add-on.

-This function will add an userpoint of type ``Addon`` |Addon| filled with the airport information at the clicked airport position.
+This function will add a userpoint of type ``Addon`` |Addon| filled with the airport information at the clicked airport position.

 You can add you own userpoint type names starting with ``Addon`` to create more add-on categories.
 See :ref:`customize-icons` for more information.